-The plan was for the SimBlob project to include two (or more) simpler games instead of one very complex one.
+My second plan, given that my first plan was too ambitious, was for the SimBlob project to include two (or more) simpler games instead of one very complex one.
+(I was young and foolish and didn’t realize the irony of saying I’d write too games because writing one was too ambitious.)
 The games would have shared the basic map structure (a hexagonal grid map), environmental simulation (water flow, erosion, fires, tree growth, etc.), and user interface.
 The first game, BlobCity, is a single player game where you are playing against the environment.
 In it you try to build a town in a world that has fires, floods, volcanos, and so on.
 The SimBlob project also included a second game, which would have had less city building and more resource management.
 This game was never fully designed.
 I wrote up several possibilities for games that could fit into the SimBlob project.
 The blobs might live in a large city; they might be building a town to compete with other towns; they might have towns already, and want you to link them together with trade; or they might be seeking to take advantage of the natural resources on Mars.

 [6 Jan 2006] I stopped working on SimBlob 2; see my blog for details.